mendvibe-app/4thofJuly/ADMIN_SYSTEM.md

 ### 🔐 Admin Access Control
 - **Passcode-based authentication**: No user accounts needed, just simple passcodes
-- **Session persistence**: Admin status is saved in browser localStorage for 4 hours
+- **Session persistence**: Admin status is saved in browser localStorage for 48 hours
-- **Multiple admin support**: Up to 3 different admin passcodes for different roles
+- **Single admin passcode**: One simple passcode for all authorized users
 - **Easy revocation**: Passcodes can be changed instantly by updating the code

 ### 🎯 Protected Operations